statamic/docs/content/collections/docs/debugging.md

 ---
 title: Debugging
 intro: Debugging is the secret art of the experienced developer.
-The ability to popping the hood, inspect stack traces, or paw through response objects is important for getting yourself unstuck and on track quickly.
+The ability to pop the hood, inspect stack traces, or paw through response objects is important for getting yourself unstuck and on track quickly.
 Here are some tools Statamic provides to make your job easier.
 template: page
 updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 updated_at: 1568645126